 Duncan Lewis domestic violence lawyers also realise that abusive relationships can also affect elderly members of a family who are abused by relatives – as well as parents who abuse their children physically, psychologically or sexually; or in some cases, children who abuse a parent physically, psychologically or financially, or abuse other family members, such as a sibling or grandparent.

 Abusive behaviour which may lead to a person needing a solicitor’s help with obtaining an injunction includes:

 If you suspect or know you are involved in an abusive relationship, Duncan Lewis domestic abuse solicitors can help you deal with the abuse under the law – including protecting any children of an abusive relationship under the law and offering help with obtaining an injunction.

-You can call the Duncan Lewis Domestic Violence Solicitors Helpline in confidence on 07920 077054 for specialist legal help with domestic abuse and domestic violence, where you will be treated sympathetically and be given expert legal advice.
+You can call the Duncan Lewis Domestic Violence Solicitors on 03337722409 for specialist legal help with domestic abuse and domestic violence, where you will be treated sympathetically and be given expert legal advice.